corerd/usbrelay/README.md

 As already stated, the program is command line only.

+On Windows, PowerShell is recommended instead of the old DOS style Command Prompt.

 On Linux, the code needs to access the device.
 This can be achieved either by running the program with root privileges (so sudo is your friend) or by putting
 ```
 SUBSYSTEM=="usb", ATTR{idVendor}=="16c0",ATTR{idProduct}=="05df", MODE="0666"